 Note: Sometimes, it takes time to update the DNS record.
 Be patient.

 Creating your PythonAnywhere account, opening bash console, and running two commands.
 That’s all you have to do to make your website live on the internet.
 Isn’t it so simple?

 The good thing about PythonAnywhere is that you will have full control of your server.
 You can take the backup of your Django website without any hassle.

-After doing research and tried multiple hosting platform, this is the PythonAnywhere is simplest and reliable platform.
-I’m using it to host more than 10 website now.
+After doing research and trying multiple hosting platforms, this is the PythonAnywhere is a simplest and reliable platform.
+I’m using it to host more than 10 websites now.
 If you have any questions, you can ask me in the comment section below.